ht2/gpt_content_indexing/readme.md

 # Confluence Space indexing & embeddings for Q&A through GPT3

-**The aim of this project is to provide a naturally queirable knowledge base using an indexed set of content from Confluence alongside GPT3 models.**
+**The aim of this project is to provide a naturally queryable knowledge base using an indexed set of content from Confluence alongside GPT3 models.**

 We will accomplish this by fetching all the content from a given Confluence space and indexing the content found within the subheadings in each page of the Space into a CSV.
 The CSV can then be parsed through the OpenAI embeddings model to provide vector scores across all of the contexts.